sobjornstad/tersen/tersen.md

 Note that the past and the perfect, `walked` are the same;
     we don’t get a warning when this happens on an annotation, the perfect simply wins as a replacement.

+## Case

+Tersen is case-insensitive when matching,
+    to the extent that your system locale can lowercase the characters you’re working with.
+When replacing a match,
+    tersen uses some simple rules to determine the case of the output:

+* If the destination, as defined in the tersen dictionary, is all-caps, tersen assumes this is an acronym, and the output will always be all-caps.
+* If the matched text itself was all-caps, its tersened output will be as well.
+* If the matched text was title case, its tersened output will have its first character capitalized.
+  (TODO: Would be nice to make this proper title case.)
+* Otherwise, the output will be whatever case the replacement is.

+Though these rules are not always perfect,
+    for the most part, tersen will just “do the right thing” with case.